DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 To learn more about the Workflow Syntax and Jobs visit: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs

-# 2. Run your Pipeline
+# 2. Run your workflow

 ## Start your workflow